-SGT Finishes Briefing in Appeal of Child Privacy Class Action Ruling against Google, YouTube, and others
+SGT in the News: Plaintiff-Appellants Finish Briefing in Appeal of Ruling in YouTube Privacy Class Action

 April 28, 2022

-Specifically, the suit concerns allegations that Google, YouTube, and 11 of their business partners clandestinely obtained access to children's personal online identifying information.
-Google then reportedly used the information to track and profile their online activities to develop highly lucrative "behavioral advertising" aimed at individual children.
+SGT's action specifically alleges that Google, YouTube, and 11 of their business partners secretly obtained access to children's personal online identifying information, which Google then reportedly used to track and profile their online activities to develop highly lucrative "behavioral advertising" aimed at individual children.

-Last summer, the court ruled against the plaintiffs in two separate opinions.
-Judge Beth Labson Freeman found the state law claims expressly preempted by the Children's Online Privacy Protection Act (COPPA).
-In particular, the court ruled that COPPA assigns enforcement authority to the FTC and state attorneys general, thus precluding a private right of action.
-Judge Freeman further opined that the damages remedies provided by the state laws at issue were “inconsistent” with COPPA’s “remedial scheme.”
+In summer 2021, Judge Freeman ruled against the plaintiffs in two separate opinions, finding the state law claims expressly preempted by the Children's Online Privacy Protection Act (COPPA).
+Judge Freeman ruled that COPPA assigns enforcement authority to the Federal Trade Commission (FTC) and state attorneys general, thus precluding a private right of action.
+The plaintiffs appealed in August 2021.

-Further, they contend that it disregards the COPPA's plain language, and is contrary to “stablished principles of statutory construction.”
-Finally, the brief argues that if accepted, Google's contention would have the undesirable effect of using a law designed to protect children from the ills of the internet to deprive them of "longstanding state law protections."
+The plaintiffs argue that Google's primary argument is flawed, as it disregards the COPPA's plain language and "established principles of statutory construction."
+They also contend that if accepted, Google's contention would have the undesirable effect of using a law designed to protect children from the ills of the internet to deprive them of "longstanding state law protections."

 The plaintiffs are represented by Silver Golub & Teitell LLP.
 Google and YouTube are represented by Hogan Lovells US LLP.